IwanTen/L5-website/docs/reference/abs.md

 # abs()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Calculates the absolute value of a number.

-A number's absolute value is its distance from zero on the number line.
--5 and 5 are both five units away from zero, so calling `abs(-5)` and `abs(5)` both return 5.
+A number's absolute value is its distance from zero on the number line. -5 and 5 are both five units away from zero, so calling `abs(-5)` and `abs(5)` both return 5.
 The absolute value of a number is always positive.

 ## Examples